Coupling couples with copulas: analysis of assortative matching on risk attitude: Introduction

 The remainder of the paper proceeds as follows.
 Section \ref{overview} has a brief overview of relevant copula theory.
 Section \ref{themodel} introduces the joint copula-based Markov model for discrete ordinal responses with covariates and discusses its relationship with existing models.
 Section \ref{sec-families} discusses suitable parametric families of copulas for the joint copula-based Markov model for discrete ordinal responses with covariates.
 Estimation techniques and computational details are provided in Section \ref{estimation}.
 Section \ref{sec-appl} presents the applications of our methodology to assortative mating using data from the German Socio-Economic Panel over the period 2004--2012.
-It turns out that our model, with linking copulas selected according to the ordinal responses being plausibly based on mixtures of means, provides better fit than the discretized BVN model.
 We conclude with some discussion in Section \ref{sec-discussion}.